VittorioGarretto/powermeter/README.md

 # powermeter
-Set of utilities to generate a data/model that estimates gpu power consumption
+Set of utilities to track power consumption of pc components in linux